 - The chocolate icing runs down the side of the cake, but it should not completely glaze.
 The consistency of the chocolate is crucial for this.
 Heat the two components gently in a saucepan (do not boil!)
 And stir until no more chocolate lumps are present.
 Remove from heat and stir so that the glaze is not overly warm.

-- Get the cake out of the fridge and off you go: start at the top of the cake and let a little glaze drip with the spoon on the edge.
+- Get the cake out of the fridge, and off you go: start at the top of the cake and let a little glaze drip with the spoon on the edge.
 The chocolate is liquid enough to run down by itself.
-It does, however, quickly become too solid when cooling down, so do not wait too long and put it back on the hot stove if necessary.
+However, it quickly becomes too solid when cooling down, so do not wait too long and put it back on the hot stove if necessary.

 - If you have bravely mastered your chocolate circle around the cake, you can spread the remaining chocolate gently on the cake surface with a spatula or a spoon.
 Then cool again so that the chocolate can be firmer.